telerik/maui-docs/controls/barcode/barcode-value.md

 ---
 title: Value and Symbology
-page_title: RadBarcode Value and Symbology | Telerik UI for MAUI
+page_title:  .NET MAUI Barcode Documentation | RadBarcode Value and Symbology
 description: "Learn how to define the manual, snap, or stretch sizing mode for the Telerik UI for MAUI Barcode."
-position: 4
+position: 2
 slug: barcode-valuesymbology
 ---

 # Value and Symbology

-The RadBarcode exposes a `Value` property that is used to set the barcode data presented by the control.
+RadBarcode exposes a `Value` property that is used to set the barcode data presented by the control.
 The `Value` of the barcode is of type string and the allowed length depends on the symbology you choose.

 To set the symbology that will be used to convert the `Value` of the control into a visual barcode representation, use its `Symbology` property.